dictybase-archive/Chado-Sqitch/README.md

 To deploy/revert changes make sure that you are in your Chado-Sqitch directory and it contains `sqitch.conf`, `sqitch.plan` and the folders `deploy/*`, `revert/*` and `verify/*`

-Currently, the repository hold 2 versions of Chado; 1.1 & 1.23(1.2).
-Chado 1.23 is an update from Chado 1.1.
-So Chado 1.1 is a dependency for Chado 1.23
+Currently, the repository hold 2 versions of Chado.

 * To deploy all the changes; i.e. to have Chado 1.23 installed on your `PostgreSQL` database